incogizmo/VoronSingleAxisHallSensor/README.md

 In this branch the output is Normally Closed.
 This will provide failsafes if the board / wiring fails, testing needs to be done to ensure accuracy in this configuration.

+The comparator in this branch is different to maintain the same PCB layout.
 ![PCB](pcb.jpg)